Confused about nonstick cookware brands?

 So, Which Nonstick Cookware Is Better?

 So it's not as clear cut as one type of nonstick being better than the other.
 In fact, neither is an ideal cookware material because neither lasts.
+The average life for both types of nonstick coating is 1-5 years.

 This is most often the case for PTFE pans, so that's your first clue.